Basic Text: Scenic Bremen

 Of peat barges, pirate ships and container terminals

-In days gone by, ships, docks and the bustle of the port set the pattern of life for the Überseestadt district and its people.
-This makes it the perfect location for the Speicher XI Harbour Museum.
-Adjacent to a reclaimed harbour basin, the museum focuses on the past 120 years of Bremen's port.
+In days gone by, ships, cargo and rough-and-ready seafarers set the pattern of life for the docklands and its people.
+This makes the Überseestadt the perfect location for the Speicher XI Dockland Museum.
+Adjacent to a reclaimed harbour basin, the museum focuses on the last 120 years of Bremen's port.
 It brings to light historical events, personal recollections and raw human emotion in an exciting way that is easily understood.

-Casting off for catchy numbers is the motto at the annual Maritime Festival in August.
+Vegesack also hosts a variety of annual maritime events.
+One example is the Maritime Festival in August, which takes place around the harbour that was once home to a whaling fleet and Germany's largest herring fleet.
 This musical extravaganza in the north of Bremen features seafaring ditties, shanties from all over the world and a blend of entertainment, culture and fun.
 For three days, bands from Germany and around the globe as well as local shanty choirs transform the Vegesack district into a maritime open-air stage.

 A boat trip on the Jan von Moor, which sails through north and north-east Bremen, offers a more leisurely experience.
 From Findorff harbour by Bremen Bürgerpark, the peat barge tour follows a centuries-old route through marshes and wetland that are otherwise inaccessible.
-It's a great excursion to go on with friends and allows plenty of time to admire the passing scenery.
+This is a perfect tour for groups of friends and allows plenty of time to admire the passing scenery.